Andrea-Augello/Binary-calculator/README.md

 ## Possible improvements

 The output section of the calculator takes up numerous GPIO pins, so trying to extend the range of numbers is not feasible by standard means.
-A possible solution is to employ a port expander, like the MCP23017 or the MCP23S17[@portexpander], the added delay for the I2C or SPI communication would be tolerable as there are no strict requirements on response time, and anything on the tens of milliseconds scale is generally regarded as acceptable[@responsetime].
-An output matrix[@matrix] is also feasible, but would complicate the interpretation of the displayed values; another alternative could be utilizing an LCD.
+A possible solution is to employ a port expander, like the MCP23017 or the MCP23S17[@portexpander], the added delay for the I2C or SPI communication would be tolerable as there are no strict requirements on response time, and anything on the tens of milliseconds scale is generally regarded as acceptable[@responsetime], another alternative could be utilizing an LCD.

 Of course, if planning to use values larger than 32 bits, then most of the code on the internal representation would require changes to use variables spanning for multiple words.